The One Question You Need To Ask Before Buying Another Preset

 Now there is one caveat: where you are based will massively impact the type and quality of light available to you.
 The best light and airy photographers all seem to be based on the California coast.
 This is no coincidence.
 The light created in California is unlike any other.
 It is full of pink tones and lends itself well to the style.
 There is a softness to it that helps photographers avoid harsh blacks and shadows.
 If we compare this to say, London (where I am currently), we end up with a very different type of light.
 The light here feels cooler, the shadows are deeper and there are more grey days.
 I find my images are always a little less saturated in London than when I’m in California.
 You can definitely still get a light and airy look, but it will have a different feel about it and there is nothing you can do to change that – not even applying a preset.
 Embrace it!
 So next time you are out with our camera think about the light available to you in your specific location.
 Does it lend itself to the look you are going for?
 Work with what you’ve got and run with it.

 3) Exposure.
 Are you looking for a light and airy look or dark and moody?
-Then expose for that!
+Then make sure to expose as correctly as possible in camera!
 All too often we follow what everyone else recommends.
 How many times have we all heard to underexpose to avoid blowing out the highlights?
 Or we tell ourselves we can fix exposure in Lightroom?
-Sure, we can do that.
-But if you expose for the look you want then you will have a much easier time applying a preset and getting the desired impact.
-That is because even when we adjust that exposure slider, if we underexpose, the blacks and shadows will always be just that bit heavier than if upped the exposure ever so slightly.
-The next time you are out with your camera, I challenge you to expose for the look you are trying to achieve and see if it helps when you apply a preset.
+Sure, we can do all of that.
+But if you expose correctly for the scene in camera you will have a much easier time applying a preset and getting the desired impact.
+That is because even when we adjust that exposure slider to make corrections, the presets will react differently to the image than if we had just exposed for our desired look.
+The next time you are out with your camera, I challenge you to expose for the look you are trying to achieve in camera and see if it helps when you apply a preset.

 4) Location.
 Location.
 Location.
 There is no easy way to put it.
 The backdrop matters!
 Take a quick look at photographers you admire.
 Where are their images set?
 In a sea of lush green Spanish moss, in a forest full of pink cherry blossoms, or next to a vibrant sea?
 Finding the perfect backdrop can make or break a photo.
 A preset will not fix the fact that you shot your subject in a non-descript parking lot or a bog-standard wedding venue.
 Backdrops have a huge impact on the image in terms of color tones and overall emotion.
 You need to location scout before a shoot to find a backdrop that matches your vision and compliments your preset.